Alex-wcl/yet-another-storm-ui/README.md

  ![image](https://raw.githubusercontent.com/deepnighttwo/yet-another-storm-ui/master/README.img/happypath-first-open.png)

 It is almost there.
-YASU need a configuration now to know the Storm UI url so that YASU can get storm cluster data.
+YASU now need a configuration to know the Storm UI url so that YASU can get storm cluster status data.

 Click the Settings tab, specifiy the Storm UI url as follow: